D1r3Wolf/CTF-writeups/Sunshine-2019/16-bit-AES/README.md

 # Crypto Chall : 16-Bit-AES
 ```
-Given that the Key is 16 bit , Which means 2 bytes ; Reapeting key
+Given that the Key is 16 bit , Which means 2 bytes ; Repeating key

 Given a netcat server : nc aes.sunshinectf.org 4200
 ___________________________________________________________________________________